docs

 - Practice context controls record-level access, reporting scope, and audit log filtering automatically

-- All-practices Work Queue routes denials, ERAs, follow-up, and aging by function; per-practice scope is one filter away
+- The all-practices Work Queue routes denials, ERAs, follow-up, and aging by function; per-practice scope is one filter away

-- Permissions match how billing companies hire: a biller can be restricted to four of eight client practices, an offshore poster to two of eight, an owner to all
+- Permissions match how billing companies hire: a biller restricted to four of eight client practices, an offshore poster to two of eight, an owner to all

-- Per-practice configuration layers cleanly: payer enrollment, custom scrub rules, ERA posting policies, write-off tolerances all configurable at the practice level
+- Per-practice configuration layers cleanly: payer enrollment, custom scrub rules, ERA posting policies, and write-off tolerances all set at the practice level

-- Reporting aggregates across the book with drill-down to single practice
+- Reporting aggregates across the book with drill-down to a single practice

 - Audit logging captures user, tenant, timestamp, and record for every PHI access; logs retained seven years per HIPAA §164.312(b)

-What Medi will not claim: that multi-practice operations are fully automated.
+One thing Medi will not claim: that multi-practice operations are fully automated.
 They are a control problem first.
 Automation comes later, and only where the audit and review boundary is clear.
+See the billing-company operations overview for how these surfaces connect.

-Billing companies hire in patterns that single-practice software does not anticipate.
+Billing companies hire in patterns single-practice software does not anticipate.
 A few that come up constantly:

-- Offshore posters who handle specific clients but not others, with audit logs that prove they did not access the others
+- Offshore posters who handle specific clients but not others, with audit logs that prove they never touched the rest

-- Specialist roles (denial leads, appeals coordinators) who work across all clients but with limited write permissions
+- Specialist roles (denial leads, appeals coordinators) who work across all clients with limited write permissions

-- Account managers who own the relationship for two or three clients with full access, and read-only access to the rest
+- Account managers who own two or three clients with full access and read-only access to the rest

 - Owners and supervisors with full-book access for reporting and oversight